cosmosiris/foreveraloaner-rails/README.md

 ### Current Features
 1. Users can create an account and post an item they want to loan
-2. Users can search for items
+2. Users can search for items by keyword.
+Our zipcode API key is no longer working so searching by zip-code is currently not working.
 3. Users can visit the profile of a loaner or borrower they are interested in working with
 4. Users can review a person they have borrowed from
 5. Users can review a person they have loaned an item to